SherG/tester1/site/content/post/exercise-cancer.md

 ## Exercise and Preventive Care

-If you would like to explore a [fitness program](/about/) that optimizes your strength and decreases your health risks, feel free to book a <a href="https://calendly.com/isfny/15min" target="blank">phone appointment</a> with me, Francisco Villialobos, owner of Inner Strength Fitness.
+If you would like to explore a [fitness program](/about/) that optimizes your strength and decreases your health risks, feel free to book a <a href="https://calendly.com/isfny/15min" target="blank">phone appointment</a> with me, Francisco Villalobos, owner of Inner Strength Fitness.

 Our program is recommended by Anne Moscona, M.D., who is also a long-term client of ours.